Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Last updated on November 18th, 2024

-Baked Ziti. - harvestandnourish.com
+Baked Ziti (Vegetarian). - harvestandnourish.com

-A steaming bowl of this easy baked ziti with ricotta, fresh mozzarella and Parmesan is perfect for cozy weeknights yet special enough to serve for guests.
+A steaming bowl of this Easy Baked Ziti with ricotta, fresh mozzarella and Parmesan is perfect for cozy weeknights yet special enough to serve for guests.
 It’s a favourite here for a simple pre-holiday meal or snowy Sunday dinner!

 We’re getting our first snow this week and this baked ziti is on deck.
 A crowd-pleasing vegetarian option for the holidays, baked ziti is a lot like lasagna but so much easier to make.
 Tender ziti pasta, a herby marinara and creamy ricotta are layered then topped with fresh mozzarella and baked until golden and bubbling.
 Delicious!

-Here’s everything you’ll need to make this baked ziti
+Here’s everything you’ll need to make this Baked Ziti

 • 2 teaspoons (10 g) butter